cjimti/iotwifi/README.md

 ### Disable wpa_supplicant on Raspberry Pi

-You do not want the default **[wpa_supplicant]** (the software that communicates with the wifi driver and connects to Wifi networks) running and competing with the **IOT Wifi** container.
+You do not want the default **[wpa_supplicant]** (the software that communicates with the wifi driver and connects to Wifi networks,) running and competing with the **IOT Wifi** container.

 ```bash